 VI.
 Strategic Recommendations

 As in any academic paper, you must describe limitations to your analysis.
-In particular, ask yourself if each of your recommendations are realistic, feasible, and sustainable, and in particular, that they can be implemented within the current bureaucratic, economic, political, cultural, or other type of contextual climate in which they reside.
-If not, you should go back and clarify your recommendations or provide further evidence as to why the recommendation is most appropriate for addressing the issue.
-If the limitation cannot be overcome, it does not necessarily undermine the overall recommendations of your study, but you must clearly acknowledge it.
-Place the limitation within the context of a critical issue that needs further study in concurrence with possible implementation [i.e., findings indicate service learning promotes civic engagement, but.there is a lack of data on the types of service learning programs that exist among high schools in Los Angeles].
+In particular, ask yourself if each of your recommendations are realistic, feasible, and sustainable, and in particular, that they can be implemented within the current bureaucratic, economic, political, cultural, social, or other type of contextual climate in which they reside.
+If not, you should go back and clarify your recommendations and provide further evidence as to why the recommendation is most appropriate for addressing the issue.
+It does not necessarily undermine the overall recommendations of your study if the limitation cannot be overcome, but you must clearly acknowledge this.
+Place the limitation within the context of a critical issue that needs further study in concurrence with possible implementation [i.e., findings indicate service learning promotes civic engagement, but there is a lack of data on the types of service learning programs that exist among high schools in South Central Los Angeles].

 VII.
 Cost-Benefit Analysis

-This section may be optional but, in some cases, policy memos include an explicit summary analysis of the costs and benefits of each strategic recommendation.
+This section may be optional but, in some cases, your professor may ask you to include an explicit summary analysis of the costs and benefits of each recommendation.
 If you are asked to include a separate cost-benefit analysis, be concise and brief.
 Since most policy memos do not have a formal conclusion, the cost-benefit analysis can act as your conclusion by summarizing the key differences among policy alternatives and recommended courses of action.